schorschii/Simple-Signer/README.md

 or

-- Right-click on a PDF file in Nemo file manager and select "Sign PDF" -> Simple Signer GUI will appear.
+- Right-click on a PDF file in your file manager -> "Open With" -> "Simple Signer".

 then